The-Marcy-Lab-School/problem-set-x-recursion/README.md

 ### Short Response Questions
 **1. What is recursion?**
+	- Recursion is a method of solving problems by having a function invoke itself to find the solution of increasinly trivial and smaller versions of the same problem, building up to the solution.
+Recursion can also happen when data structures use instances of themselves when defined.

 **2. What type of problems are best solved using recursion?**
+	- Recursion is best fit for problems when the repitition of tasks is needed but iterative loops are not ideal.
+These problems are easily represented in terms of smaller or simpler instances of the same problem.

 **3. What are the benefits of writing functions recursively?
 What are the drawbacks?**
+	- For the right problem, recursion offers an intuitive and readable solution.
+The benefits of recursion, however, come at the cost of memory and efficiency.
+Each function call, of which a recursive program might make many of, is added to the call stack, a data structure limited in size.
+Memoization, a technique in which the result of previous function calls are saved, also requires more space.

 ### Coding Exercises
 Answer the following questions in `exercises.py`.
 Run unit test with the `pytest` command.
 Ensure all tests are passing before submitting this problem set.